>

 What you need for that:

-In the Merchant Center, free shipping must be correctly documented – either directly or via the feed attributes.
+In the Merchant Center, free shipping must be correctly listed – either directly or through the feed attributes.

 Your landing page and checkout must clearly reflect this.

-Delivery times must be realistically and accurately specified in the feed as well as on the website.
+Delivery times must be realistic and precisely stated in the feed as well as on the website.

 Google Shopping Tip:

-The more transparent and consistent your shipping information, the higher the chance of display.
+The more transparent and consistent your shipping information, the greater the chance of display.

 Price Drop